Anvadya/Starve-Free-Readers-Writers-Problem/README.md

 * `void up_write(struct rw_semaphore *sem)` - release a write lock;

 Hence now the reader just need to call the `down_read` function before entering the critical section and call `up_read` after finishing its work in the critical section.
 Similarly, the writer needs to call the `down_write` function before entering its critical section and call the `up_write` function after exiting the critical section.
 The `down_read_trylock` returns whether the lock is available or not, in case the lock is unavailable the process might try doing some other work rather than going to a wait state on the `semaphore`, `down_write_trylock` achieves the same thing for the writers.

+The `R/W semaphores` provide us with two major benefits:
+* It provides us with a clean and user friendly way of acieving our goals of mutual exclusion and starvation.This reduces the chance of mistakes at the programmer's end.
+* The implementation of `R/W semaphores` is highly optimised for performance and thus will almost always give better running times than the programmer implemented solution.

+Hence, the most optimised code for solving the `Readers-Writers Problem` without starvation is obtained by using the `RW semaphores`.

 These functions are provided as a part of the system call library provided by the OS.